guardian/service-catalogue/packages/cloudquery/README.md

 ## Setup

 1. Get deployTools credentials from Janus
-2. In the project root, run the following, and follow the resulting instructions (you might have to create a directory hooks in .git):
+2. In the project root, run the following, and follow the resulting instructions:

 ```sh
 ./scripts/setup.sh